ninumt/OneCodeADay/README.md

 Pls use this Format:
 Day 1:
-Problem 1 : Reverse a string<Suppose its hard Problem>
+Problem 1 : Reverse a string <Suppose its hard Problem>
 Solution:

 ********************************************************************************
 Day 2:
-Problem 1: - Note dont change problem no(i.e Problem 1) in Day 2 if you are still working on it.
+Problem 1: - Reverse a string.
+Note: DoNot change problem no(i.e Problem 1) in Day 2 if you are still working on it.
 Solution: